SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 );
 ```

 We want to find routes for cargo ships especially.
-So, if the cluster cell is on a frequent cargo route, we set a `CARGO_TRANSIT_COST_FACTOR`.
+So, if the cluster cell is on a frequent cargo route, we set a property `CARGO_TRANSIT_COST_FACTOR`.
 For this, we are re-using the results from the cargo ship clustering we ran in the previous exercise.
-The higher the number of cargo ships observed in a cluster cell, the lower the cargo fact will be: 1/number of ships.
+The higher the number of cargo ships observed in a cluster cell, the lower the `CARGO_TRANSIT_COST_FACTOR` will be: 1/number of ships.
 The `CARGO_TRANSIT_COST_FACTOR` will then be used in a cost function to calculate a least-cost path... i.e. a path that *favors* established cargo routes.

 So, let's update the network vertices `CARGO_TRANSIT_COST_FACTOR` column.